haystack/listit/README.md

 ## Coding Style

 List.it uses the JSHint static code checker.
-Please check your code before commit to avoid common JavaScript pitfalls.
+Please check your code before committing to avoid common JavaScript pitfalls.

 This project uses 2 space indents, does not insert newlines before/after braces, uses mixedCase for variable names, and CamelCase for class names: